 Discharges of sewage (also known as black water) and gray water, which is the effluent generated from wash basins and showers on board ships, are regulated under MARPOL Annex IV as well as through specific restrictions established through national and local laws.
 Learn more

-The Members of the World Shipping Council support an effective solution for managing ballast water discharges from vessels so as to minimize the environmental risk they present as a pathway for invasive marine species.
-The WSC has long advocated for the need for environmentally protective and economically achievable international standards for the treatment of ship's ballast water.
+The Members of the World Shipping Council actively support an effective solution for managing ballast water discharges from vessels so as to minimize the environmental risk they present as a pathway for the transfer of aquatic invasive species.
+The WSC has long advocated for environmentally protective and economically achievable international standards for the treatment of ship's ballast water.
 Learn More

 Spill Prevention & Response